 The best pocket trumpet will be both portable and versatile and can still offer the type of quality sound you expect from a traditional model.
-They are still Bb trumpets, with the same playing power and range as the regular trumpet, but with a few adjustments to the design to make them more compact.
-If you straightened out the length of tubing used, it would measure the same length as the tubing of a standard trumpet.
+They are still Bb trumpets, with the same playing power and range as the regular sized version, but with a few adjustments to the design to make them more compact.
+If you straightened out the length of tubing used, it would measure the same length as the tubing of a standard model.

 Pocket Trumpet Comparison Chart

 [Amazon often runs sales, making it difficult to keep the prices updated.
 Click on the dollar signs to see the current price.]

 |Allora MXPT 5801||Dimensions:|

 13.2" x 10.2" x 6.8"

 |Sky Band Brass Bb||Dimensions:|

 |Comes starter package|